Time Games

 Clockwise Time Game

-from.
-To practise o'clock times only, choose level 1.
-If you want to test your knowledge of 15
+practise o'clock times only, choose level 1.
+If you want to test your knowledge of 15 minute

-minute intervals on the clck, choose level 2.
-At level 3 you will be tested on times including
+intervals on the clock, choose level 2.
+At level 3 you will be tested on times including 5

 hands.